-On the west side of College Fjord is a prominent peak named Mount Emerson, after Professor B.K.
+On the west side of College Fjord is a prominent peak with a summit elevation of 5,022 feet (1,531 m) named Mount Emerson after Professor B.K.
 Emerson who was a member of the Harriman Alaska Expedition.
-Within a short distance north of this peak, several glaciers descend to College Fjord and are named, from south to north, the Wellesley, Vassar, Bryn Mawr, and Smith glaciers.
-Vassar Glacier was a tidewater glacier when it was first visited by the Harriman Alaska Expedition.
-In 1909, Grant and Higgins of the U.S. Geological Survey reported that the front of the glacier was about 200 feet (60 m) high and covered with rock debris to such an extent that the underlying ice could be seen only by close examination.
-The glacier was photographed in 1941 by the U.S. Army Air Forces and additionally on several occasions through 1968, and during this period the moraine covered terminal lobe had significantly diminished in volume.
+Within a short distance northeast of this peak, several glaciers descend to College Fjord and are named, from south to north, Wellesley, Vassar, Bryn Mawr, and Smith glaciers.
+Vassar Glacier has an area of 2,368 acres (958 ha) and most of the snow accumulation area is between 3,500 and 5,000 feet (1,067-1,524 m) in elevation.
+The terminus is heavily covered with ablation moraine that probably provides some solar insulation, and the front has a very low-angled slope, which makes it difficult to determine the ice margins.
+In the past, the glacier terminus was tidal, but now there are several hundred meters of scattered vegetation between the buried ice front and tidewater.
+All the historical observations of this glacier, except one, have been made at a distance and were primarily concerned with the extent of exposed ice versus ice buried by surface moraine.
+Vassar Glacier was observed by Whidbey in 1794, and by Applegate in 1887, but it was not until 1899 that it was described and named by Karl G. Gilbert on the Harriman Expedition and at that time it was a tidewater glacier.
+In 1909, Ulysses S. Grant and Daniel F. Higgins of the U.S. Geological Survey reported that the front of the glacier was about 200 feet (60 m) high and covered with rock debris to such an extent that the underlying ice could be seen only by close examination.
+Aerial photos taken by Bradford Washburn in 1934, and by the U.S. Armed Forces in 1941, 1947, and 1950 indicate that during this period the moraine-covered terminal lobe had significantly diminished in volume.
+By 1957, almost the entire glacier, as far as could be seen, was buried by debris.
 When the glacier was observed in 1978, vegetation was well established at the terminus and it was impossible to tell if any ice remained underneath the rock debris.
 In 2004, continuing retreat and thinning were apparent along the bare ice margins of the glacier.
 Read more here and here.
-Explore more of Vassar Glacier here:
+Explore more of Vassar Glacier and College Fjord here: